safiabout/safiabout/README.md

 She/Her

 ### ⚡ Fun Fact
-I recently gained interest in voice acting and found it fun to learn how different vocal techniques bring characters to life in video games, anime, and movies!
+I recently got interested in voice acting and found it fun to learn how different vocal techniques bring characters to life in video games, anime, and movies!

 ---